apache/inlong-website/docs/modules/manager/quick_start.md

   mysql -uDB_USER -pDB_PASSWD < sql/apache_inlong_manager.sql
   ```

-## Deploy and start manager-web
+## Deploy manager

-**manager-web is a background service that interacts with the front-end page.**
+manager-web is a background service that interacts with the front-end page.

 ### Modify configuration